pennlabs/backend-challenge/README.md

 ## Installing Additional Packages

 Use any tools you think are relevant to the challenge!
-To install additional packages run `pipenv install <package_name>` within the directory.
+To install additional packages run `poetry add <package_name>` within the directory.
 Make sure to document your additions.